 The goal of this article is to provide a comprehensive checklist of information for the U.S. person to consider prior to accepting an assignment outside the U.S. This article is not intended to teach you the technical competence required to perform self compliance; however it will certainly arm you with the knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

-The implementation of the “stacking” mechanism results in three obvious factors, in addition to an additional tax grab: 1) The usefulness or effectiveness of the foreign tax credit (FTC), 2) the potential for the FTC carryover are both diminished and 3) in the case of high tax foreign countries, it may be preferable to use the FTC alone.
+The implementation of the “stacking” mechanism results in three obvious factors, in addition to an additional tax grab: 1) The usefulness or effectiveness of the FTC and 2) the potential for the FTC carryover are both diminished, in addition 3) in the case of high tax foreign countries, it may be preferable to use the FTC alone.
+Protax continually optimizes and tests for these factors.
+Keeping in mind the deemed revocation implications, weighing the alternatives both quantitively and qualitatively.

 Effective January 1, 2006, as amended by IRC Sec.
 515 of the Tax Increase Prevention and Reconciliation Act of 2005 (TIPRA), this new law provides for two changes regarding the HE and HD: